-The radio or steering wheel controls (if equipped) will contain the two control buttons (Uconnect Phone button and Voice Command www button) that will enable you to access the system.
-When you push the button you will hear the word Uconnect followed by a BEEP.
+The radio or steering wheel controls (if equipped) contain the two control buttons (Uconnect Phone button and Voice Command Imputton) that enables you to access the system.
+When you push the button you hear the word Uconnect followed by a BEEP.
 The beep is your signal to give a command.